zicoovic/petfinder_app/README.md

 # PetFinder App 🐱

-A Pet Discovery App built with Flutter using The Cat API.
-Browse, search, filter, and favorite cats!
+A modern Pet Discovery App built with Flutter using The Cat API.
+Browse, search, filter, favorite, and adopt cats with a beautiful dark/light theme!

 ## Features ✨